Condensing and Extracting Against Online Adversaries: Introduction

 In \cref{sec:oNOBF condensing and extraction lower bounds}, we note that online-resilient functions are equivalent to extractors for uniform \oNOSF sources (with one bit output).
 Thus, our explicit extractor results immediately imply explicit online-resilient functions.

-Our main technique is a generic way to transform leader election and coin flipping protocols (formally defined in \cref{subsec: prelim leader election}) into extractors for oNOBF and oNOSF sources.
-This is proved in \cref{lemma: leader to extractor}; the general idea of constructing an extractor is to simulate an appropriate leader election protocol with the source at hand (oNOBF or oNOSF), and output according to the chosen leader.
+Our main technique for \Cref{thm:intro main nobf,thm:intro main nosf} is a new generic way to transform leader election and coin flipping protocols (formally defined in \cref{subsec: prelim leader election}) into extractors for oNOBF and oNOSF sources.
+This is given in \cref{lemma: leader to extractor}; the general idea of constructing an extractor is to simulate an appropriate leader election protocol with the source at hand (oNOBF or oNOSF), and output according to the chosen leader.
 To instantiate this transformation, we revisit previous leader election protocols in \cref{sec:new leader election protocols}.
 Our leader election protocols provide a slightly stronger than usual guarantee: a good player is elected as the leader with probability close to $1$ (see \cref{lemma: leader 1 bit per round} and \cref{lemma: leader log ell bits per round}).
 This contrasts with the usual guarantee in leader election protocols, where a good leader is chosen with only a non-trivial (constant) probability.
+We give more connections to distributed computing in \cref{sec:intro-application coin flipping sampling} where we delineate applications of our results to collection coin flipping and collective sampling.